aniljainbgt/Invoices-with-messy-categories-amounts/README.md

 ### Skills Used in Excel-Powr Query
 - Power Query
-  - Transpose
+  - Creating a duplicate copy of a table in power query
-  - Fill Down
+  - Removing columns
-  - Promoting First Line as Header
-  - Pivot/Unpivot Columns
+  - Splitting Column
+  - Adding Index column
+  - Merging tables with a join

 ### Connect with Me